RikaIljina/PortfolioProject2/README.md

 **Questions database:**

 The file `questions.js` contains the database from which the quiz questions and answers are retrieved.
-For each of the 9 categories, there is one array contianing multiple objects.
+For each of the 9 categories, there is one array containing multiple objects.
 The format of the array is as follows:

 ```
 const quizQuestionsCategoryName = [